modmark-org/modmark/MODMARK.md

         print("Hello world!")

     The equation [math style=italic] x^2 is simple enough, but for [math style=bold]!x^2 + y^3!, you'll need to study multivariable calculus

-## Limitations and valid characters

-There are limitations to smart punctuation.
-Character sequences that could technically be broken up into smaller sequences for smart punctuation will instead be used as is.
-This means that "----" is not parsed as "&ndash;&ndash;".